baked figs with blue cheese

 I don’t know what your favourite thing to do with figs is, but I just enjoy looking at them.
 Cut one open and see how beautifully it is made, admittedly slightly obscene, or supposed to be.
 In ancient Rome figs were considered sacred as allegedly the city founders, Romulus and the other bloke, rested under the fig tree while being suckled by a she-wolf.
 Those Romans, eh?

-Of course they are also mentioned in the Bible as first ever outfit – the leaves of a fig tree that is.
+Of course the leaves of a fig tree are also mentioned in the Bible as first ever outfit.
 ‘They knew that they were naked’ and all that.
 And let’s not forget that fig was considered quite an aphrodisiac – probably purely based on its appearance.
 As I said, a bit obscene.

-Fresh figs are a thing of beauty and I do love eating them just quartered, with a drizzle of honey and a bit of cheese, give it a try.
+Fresh ripe figs are a thing of beauty and I do love eating them just quartered, with a drizzle of honey and a bit of cheese.
 Or chuck them into a green salad, just to make it more interesting.

 Or bake them.